Normalization for planar string diagrams and a quadratic equivalence algorithm: Termination

 As all the exchanges involved are right exchanges, $u$ and $v$ are on different sides of the final edge when they are exchanged: $u$ is on the left and $v$ is on the right of the final edge.
 This means that $u$ necessarily goes up and $v$ goes down.
 As this applies to all exchanges of non-final vertices, this means that the trajectory of both vertices is monotone. \end{proof}

-\begin{definition} An \emph{interval right exchange} $i : A \Rarrowstar B$ is a series of right exchanges swapping a vertex $x$ and a set of consecutive vertices $v_1, \dots, v_k$ which is adjacent to $x$ in $A$ and $B$.
-The vertex $x$ is exchanged first with $v_1$, then $v_2$, up to~$v_k$. \end{definition}
+\begin{defi} An \emph{interval right exchange} $i : A \Rarrowstar B$ is a right reduction swapping a vertex $x$ and a set of consecutive vertices $v_1, \dots, v_k$ which is adjacent to $x$ in $A$ and $B$.
+The vertex $x$ is exchanged first with $v_1$, then $v_2$, up to~$v_k$. \end{defi}

 An interval right exchange looks like this: